 This was a question I asked my Google Assistant last week while baking a cake, hands covered in flour.
-It looks like I’m not the only one using voice search — around half (44%) of all internet users in the US use a voice assistant.
+It looks like I’m not the only one using voice search.
+By 2026, more than half of internet users in the US will use a voice assistant.

 There’s no denying that voice search is becoming a part of our daily lives.
 But how can we optimize our content for people searching with their ears — not their eyes?